mrfdev/CMI/README.md

 _Disclaimer; I am a moderator on the zrips Discord_

+Oh yeah, and Floris, OMGboards.com nor 1MoreBlock.com claim or pretend to be-, nor are associated with-, and are not supported by Zrips, Mojang or Microsoft.

 ## :punch: Support this project

 This is not my work, there's no salary.
 This is a hobby, and a hobby costs money.
 If you wish to say thank you for your support, thank you for sharing what you've learned with others: Please consider a free donation through contributing to this project.
 Or perhaps through a personal-gift of a beer or pizza slice with [a PayPal donation](https://www.paypal.me/mrfloris).